On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Results

 Suppose that $E$ is a quasi-linear economy, and recall the t\^atonnement process

-where $a_1,...,a_L>0$ and $p_0\in \mathbb{R}^L_{++}$.
-Note that, because the excess demand function $\zeta$ is single-valued in quasi-linear economies, the t\^atonnement process is not a differential inclusion but an ordinary differential equation in such economies, and thus we can use usual techniques on ordinary differential equations.
+where $a\gg 0$ and $p_0\in \mathbb{R}^L_{++}$.
+Because the excess demand function $\zeta$ is single-valued in quasi-linear economies, the t\^atonnement process is not a differential inclusion, but an ordinary differential equation.
+Thus, we can use the usual techniques for ordinary differential equations.
 In particular, any solution $p:I\to \mathbb{R}^L_{++}$ to (\ref{TP2}) is continuously differentiable.

 We now complete the preparation of our main result.